 In 2011, Sarah was one of five high school students in the country selected as a National Honoree by the Prudential Spirit of Community Awards.
 She was also honored with the "Violet Richardson Award" by the Soroptimists and the "Robert Sheppard Leadership Award" by the National Society of High School Scholars.
 Whitman College selected Sarah as a "Claire Sherwood Scholar" for her combination of scholarship and leadership abilities.
 In August, Sarah garnered the $100,000 grand prize at the 2011 Do Something Awards!

 In 2010, Sarah was recognized with a "Kids Who Care Award" by Kohl's and an "Amazing Athlete Award" by American Cheerleader Magazine.
 Sarah was lauded by Do Something as a "dedicated young social activist" on MTV's America's Best Dance Crew's Champions for Charity episode.
 Clay Aiken's National Inclusion Project recognized Sarah as a "Champion of Change" for the second time for her work in encouraging the world to abandon perceptions of normalcy while learning to embrace and appreciate diversity.

 In 2009, Sarah was profiled in People Magazine as a "Hero Among Us."
 The International Leadership Network chose Sarah as the nation's "Young Achiever of the Year," and Sarah was one of just five students nationwide to be named to Parade Magazine's "All-American Service Team."
 Oprah Winfrey featured Sarah and The Sparkle Effect on her show in November of 2009 and again in November of 2010!

 When Sarah isn't busy generating, funding, and training new inclusive cheerleading and dance teams nationwide, she brings the beauty of yoga to people of all abilities as a certified yoga instructor.
-Sarah is also an active member of Kappa Kappa Gamma Sorority at Whitman College as well as the Senior Resident Advisor in her residence hall and currently works in the Admissions Office.
+At Whitman, Sarah serves as the Membership Chair of her sorority, Kappa Kappa Gamma.
+She has also served as the Senior Resident Advisor in her residence hall and currently works in the Admissions Office.